 A database snapshot is consistent.
 There is no need to quiesce or stop the database before taking a snapshot as SQL Server ensures consistency of the snap copy by rolling back any uncommitted transactions at the point the snap was taken.
-Transactions are applies as normal to the source database.
-Because a snapshot database gets pages that have not been updated from the source database, the source database must be available and both databases must be in the same server for the snap to work.
+Transactions are applied as normal to the source database.
+Because a snapshot database gets pages that have not been updated from the source database, the source database must be available and both databases must be in the same phyysical server for the snap to work.

 A database snapshot is read only.
 From the user's point of view the snapshot database always looks unchanged because reads always access the original data at the point of snap.
 If a page has not yet been updated on the source database, then a read operation on the snapshot reads the original page from the source database.
 If a page from the source has been updated, then the original page will be copied to the source file before the update is written to disk.
 So after a page has been updated, a read operation on the snapshot still accesses the original page, which is now stored in a snapshot file.

 A database snapshot does not use much space.
 Well, that statement is not exactly true.
-A physical space occupied by a database snapshot will grow larger the longer the snapshot exists, but the growth rate will depend on how often the source database is updated and how localised the updates are.
+Physical space occupied by a database snapshot will grow larger the longer the snapshot exists, but the growth rate will depend on how often the source database is updated and how localised the updates are.
 A snapshot page is only copied the first time it is updated at the source, updates after that do not affect the snapshot.
 This means that a database could have a very high update rate, but those updates might be localised to only 10% of the database space, so the snapshot will never grow to much more than 10% of the source.

 Sparse files grow in 64KB increments, and if there is no room on disk to add an extra 64KB the snapshot will be marked as suspect and has to be dropped.
 None of this affects the source database, unless it is competing for disk space with the snapshot.
 It is a good idea, especially for a busy database, to have a process for renewing snapshots at regular intervals to prevent them from using up too much disk space.
 It is also useful to monitor a database before a snapshot is taken, so you know how much update activity to expect and can get the snap sizing correct.

 A database snapshot is dependent on the original database.
 If that database becomes unavailable then the snapshot is unusable.
 It is also possible to use a snapshot to revert a source database back to the point in time when the snapshot was created.
 This does not mean you do not need backups anymore as you cannot roll forward to any point in time from snapshots.
 Also, as database snapshots are dependent on the source database, if that database is destroyed by hardware failure, then the snapshots are also destroyed.
-One way to utilise the 'restore from snapshot' facility might be for testing purposes, when you take a snapshot before you start testing, run the tests, then revert back to the strting point using the snapshot.
+One way to utilise the 'restore from snapshot' facility might be for testing purposes, when you take a snapshot before you start testing, run the tests, then revert back to the starting point using the snapshot.